 The Edward Allworth Lifetime Service to the Profession Award recognizes extraordinary lifetime achievement in the field of Central Eurasian Studies, and is accompanied by a $1,000 monetary prize.
-The award is granted every year beginning in 2018, and was previously awarded once every two years.
-The next award will be presented at the 2018 CESS Annual Conference at the University of Pittsburgh.
+The award is granted every year beginning in 2018, having previously been awarded once every two years.

 With the generous support of the Harriman Institute, Columbia University, the award was renamed (from the CESS Lifetime Service to the Field Award) in honor of Professor Edward Allworth in 2018 and the monetary prize increased from $500 to $1,000.

-The deadline to make a nomination for the 2018 Edward Allworth Lifetime Service to the Profession Award was August 15, 2018.
-An interdisciplinary panel of scholars of Central Eurasia will consider the nominations.
-The 2018 panel is: Ali İğmen (Chair), Elmira Kuchumkulova; Scott Levi; and Cynthia Werner.
+An interdisciplinary panel of scholars of Central Eurasia considered the nominations.
+The 2018 panel was Ali İğmen (Chair), Elmira Kuchumkulova; Scott Levi; and Cynthia Werner.

 - Nominations must be made by a CESS member on behalf of the nominee;